 - Implement Effective Intrusion Detection Systems

-Security continues to be a major concern for technology companies, with over 39% of software executives prioritizing the protection of sensitive data.
+Security is a major concern for technology companies, with over 39% of software executives prioritizing protecting sensitive data.
 This concern mainly arises from the fact that vulnerabilities are often difficult to detect, with some exploits taking up to a year to be discovered.

 While following steps of ethical hacking is one of the most effective ways of identifying real-world exploitations, it is equally important to consider continuous scanning for identifying threats.
 Crashtest Security offers a comprehensive suite of testing tools that help you identify threats within your application.

 Try Crashtest Security today to discover how it integrates into your development stack for efficient, automated vulnerability scanning.